GramyPomagamy/gsps-layouts/README.md

 #### Music Player

 This bundle can interface with [foobar2000](https://www.foobar2000.org/) using the [beefweb](https://github.com/hyperblast/beefweb) plugin.
 Set up foobar2000 however you want it to play music, make sure the correct address is set in the configuration file, and this bundle will automatically mute/unmute music when needed.
 It will only play if the scene name ends in (by default) `[Muzyka]`, for example, `Przerwa [Muzyka]`.
 The keyword is customizable in the configuration file.

+### Developing

+If you want to enable hot reload you must use 2 terminals so that changes in files will be automatically detected and updated.
+One should run `npm run watch` and the other one `npm run start`

 ### Other Information